jupyterhub/jupyterhub/docs/source/rbac/use-cases.md

 Below, different use cases are presented on how to use the RBAC framework.

-## User scripting their own access
+## User access

 A regular user should be able to view and manage all of their own resources.
-This can be achieved using the scope `all` (or assigning the default _user_ role).
-If the user's access is to be restricted from modifying any of their resources (e.g., during marking), their role should be changed to read-only access, in this case scope `read:all`.
+This can be achieved using the scope `all` (or assigning the `user` role).
+If the user's access is to be restricted from modifying any of their resources (e.g., when a teacher wants to check their notebooks), their role should be changed to read-only access, in this case scope `read:all`.

 ## Service to cull idle servers